Chaklader/progression-search-agent/NOTE.md

 This approach provides an alternative strategy for exploring the planning problem space, particularly useful when the goal state is well-defined and there are many potentially irrelevant actions in the problem domain.

-Classical Planning - Summary ––––––––––––––––––––––––––––
+### Regression vs Progression

+### Planning Graph

 In the following project, you will implement a planning graph, which is a special data structure that is optimized to search for the solutions for a PDDL.

 A planning graph is a directed graph organized into levels: the first level S0 is the initial state, consisting of nodes representing each fluent; then the first level A0 consisting of nodes for each possible action from the states in S0; followed by the alternating levels of Si and Ai until we reach a termination condition.
 A planning graph terminates when two consecutive levels are identical.
 At this point, we say that the graph has leveled off.

 A planning graph is more efficient than progression and regression searches because the graphplan algorithm can eliminate conflicting actions within an action layer.
 The conflicting actions can be prevented by the mutual exclusion (mutex) relationships.
 When the algorithm decides to not taking any action, it is called taking a persistence action, also known as no-op.

 There are three possible mutex conditions holds between two actions:

-Inconsistent effects: one action negates an effect of the other.
+   1. Inconsistent effects: one action negates an effect of the other.
 For example, Load(Cargo) and the persistence of Unload(Cargo) have inconsistent effects because they disagree on the effect Unload(Cargo).
-Interference: one of the effects of one action is the negation of a precondition of the other.
+   2. Interference: one of the effects of one action is the negation of a precondition of the other.
 For example Fly(p, a, b) interferes with the persistence of At(p, a) by negating its precondition.
-Competing needs: one of the preconditions of one action is mutually exclusive with a precondition of the other.
+   3. Competing needs: one of the preconditions of one action is mutually exclusive with a precondition of the other.
 For example, Fly(p, a, b) and Fly(p, a, c) are mutex because they compete on the value of the At(p, a) precondition.

 The planning graph is a robust data structure to solve a planning problem.
 If a solution is not found by the end of the planning graph layer, the problem is considered unsolvable.

 The planning graph can also provide a heuristic estimation, which calculates the cost to reach the goal states.
 The cost is known as the level cost based on the number of layers that the algorithm needs to go through to find the solutions.
 For example, let’s say we have a planning graph with the following alternating layers: S0, A0, S1, A1, S2, A2, S3, A3.
 If the algorithm finds the conjunction goals at S2 and S3, we can say the cost or level-sum heuristic estimation is 5 (=2 + 3).

-Additional Planing Topics
+# Additional Planing Topics

+### Plan Space Search

 Sliding Puzzle Action Schema: